earthcubeprojects-chords/chords/datain.md

     http://myportal.org/measurements/url_create?instrument_id=25&wdir=038&wspd=3.2&at=2015-08-20T19:50:28

 _myportal.org_ is the hostname of your Portal.
-The fields after the question mark are quallifiers, each separated by "&".
+The fields after "?" are quallifiers, each separated by "&".

 Measurements for variables are specified by _shortname=value_ pairs.
-You do not need to include measurements all variables defined for the instrument, if they are not available.
+You do not need to include measurements for all variables defined for the instrument, if they are not available.

 <table class="table table-striped">
   <thead>